 The predictions get a little more confusing toward the end when it seems that Jesus returns to talking about His death and resurrection which is to happen soon.
 This mind-bending translocation through time has happened before during my float, especially in the old testament when certain predictions seems to transcend time and seem to be predicting more than one event with the same description.
 This was most noticeable the book of Isaiah for me.

 I suppose for Jesus and God time is probably very different.
-They transcend and traverse time they way we would swim around in a lake.
-We experience time linearly, more like a water moving in a river.
+They transcend and traverse time the way we would swim around in a lake.
+We experience time linearly, more like water moving in a river.
 It progresses from beginning to end in an orderly fashion.
-What seems to be happening here is that Jesus is describing two events which are linked, but are separated by thousands of year as we measure time.
-This would be a little like a batch of water being to be both at the headwaters and the mouth of the river at the same time.
+What seems to be happening here is that Jesus is describing two events which are linked, but are separated by thousands of years as we measure time.
+This would be a little like a batch of water being both at the headwaters and the mouth of the river at the same time.
 An odd thing to imagine to be sure.

 Phew this passage is funny water to be sure and I am not sure what it means.
 Perhaps after the passage of time it will become more clear.
 For the moment I am content to take away that God is in control even when it seems He is not and He has a temporal perspective that is very different than mine.